-6 Linearized Equations of Motion Derived with the Symbolic Program Autosim topology.
+6 Linearized Equations of Motion Derived with the Symbolic Program Autosim and revolute joints and are arranged in a tree topology.
 Additional constraints can be imposed on the system for taking into account kinematic closed loops, special joints or non-holonomic constraints.
 Additional holonomic constraints, however, cannot be solved in general in a symbolic form for the dependent coordinates: an iterative numerical solution for these coordinates is needed, which destroys the purely symbolic nature of the equations.
 Non-holonomic constraints are generally linear in the velocities and can be solved for the dependent velocities.

-With the multibody dynamics program AutoSim [16, 17], the equations of motion for a mechanical system can be derived in a symbolic form.
-The program is mainly designed for analysing systems of rigid bodies that are interconnected by prismatic and revolute joints and are arranged in a tree
+With the multibody dynamics program AutoSim [Sayers, 1991a; Sayers, 1991b], the equations of motion for a mechanical system can be derived in a symbolic form.
+The program is mainly designed for analysing systems of rigid bodies that are interconnected by prismatic